platformsh/platformsh-docs/reference/platform-app-yaml.md

 The `web` defines how the application is exposed to the web (in HTTP).
 Here we tell the web application how to serve content.
 From the front-controller script to a non-static requests to an index.php file on the root.
 We support any directory structure so the static file can be in a sub directory, and the index.php file can be further down.

+#### Commands

+The `commands` key defines the command to launch the application.

+It has a few subkeys which are:

+* `start`: The command line to use to launch the application.
+Can be a string, or *null* if the application is only made of static files.
+It's filled out during the build process for PHP.

+*Example*

+    web:
+        commands:
+            start: "uwsgi --ini conf/server.ini"

 #### Locations

 The `locations` key allows you to provide specific parameters for different URL prefixes.